Stewardship Council Community Grants Program

 Who is eligible to apply?
 Eligible entities include municipalities, municipality-affiliated groups, and nonprofit 501(c)(3) organizations from the communities along the Wild and Scenic designated rivers (Ayer, Bolton, Brookline, Dunstable, Groton, Harvard, Hollis, Lancaster, Pepperell, Shirley, and Townsend).
 Eligible entities may include but are not limited to conservation commissions, planning boards, water/wastewater departments, libraries, historical commissions, recreation departments, schools (including environmental clubs, art programs, science classes, etc.), historical societies, garden clubs, art associations, houses of worship, regional organizations, local land trusts, and neighborhood groups.

 What types of projects are funded?
 Projects must address one or more of the goals of the Stewardship Plan and protect and/or enhance the ORRVs of biological diversity, historical & cultural, or recreational & scenic resources and/or increase awareness, appropriate use, and appreciation of these resource values.
+Projects that earned grants in prior years can be viewed on this site.

 What is the application cycle?
 Each year the Stewardship Council develops a Request for Proposals (RFP) for the Community Grants Program.
 The RFP will be made public in early January with an early March application deadline.